Aktualizacja: sty 1

-This approach gives feedback’s receiver much wider (and therefore enriching) possibility to learn how the others feel/think in result of her/his behaviors.
+This approach gives feedback’s receiver much wider (and therefore enriching) possibility to learn how others feel/think because of her/his behaviors.

-That was just about selected technique.
-Before we however start using “techniques” let’s please first better build trust, be authentic and don’t be afraid to make mistakes ourselves.
+That was just about the selected technique.
+Before we however start using “techniques” let’s please first better build trust, be authentic, and don’t be afraid to make mistakes ourselves.

 Approx. 75% of human communication is non-verbal.
 So, before winning 25% of the verbal part, let’s first create the space for opening 75% up :-)